Jomwell2010/CompassDrive/README.md

 # 🚗 CompassDrive

-An AI-powered driving tutor that helps users prepare for the California permit test with personalized, reliable guidance.
+An AI-powered driving tutor that helps users prepare for the California driving test with personalized, reliable guidance.

 🔗 **Live Demo:** https://compass-drive.replit.app